praveen-me/praveen-me/src/pages/posts/create-full-stack-boilerplate-using-reenode.md

 ---
-title: "Create full-stack boilerplates using reenode"
+title: "Create full-stack boilerplate using reenode"
 date: "08-12-2019"
 ---

-## Problems with creating fullstack boilerplates:
+## Problems with creating fullstack boilerplate:

 Creating a starter kit for full-stack applications need a lot of effort and sometimes it becomes a headache.
 A small mistake in the initialization of the starter project can break your whole code and then you see a huge pile of console errors.